git-no/sveltekit-contentlayer-example/README.md

 ## Demo

-View the deployed project: [Demo](https://sveltekit-contentlayer-example.vercel.app/)
+Demo of an effective markdown driven website, with a minimum of code needed, cause of very useful [Contentlayer](https://www.contentlayer.dev/), [mdsvex](https://mdsvex.com/) and of course [SvelteKit](https://kit.svelte.dev/).

-Demo has just the core function, no styles.
+View the deployed small project: [Demo](https://sveltekit-contentlayer-example.vercel.app/)

 ## Try it Now